 4) Compare the anti-slavery arguments of Alexander Falconbridge and William Wilberforce.
 What is the strongest argument against slavery presented by each man?

 images from Bill Muir and Frank Besse, “Slave Ship Henrietta Marie, 1700,” in Madeline Burnside, editor, A Slave Ship Speaks: The Wreck of the Henrietta Marie (Key West, Florida: The Mel Fisher Maritime Heritage Society, 1995) and “French Slave Ship, Vigilante, 1823,” in Affaire de la Vigilante, batiment négrier de Nantes (Paris: 1823), and "Captive Africans Taken to Slave Ship, Nigeria, 1850s,” in The Church Missionary Intelligencer.
 A Monthly Journal of Missionary Information, Vol. 7,1856.
-Downloaded Dec 3, 2016 courtesy of University of Virginia The Atlantic Slave Trade and Slave Life in the Americas, compiled by Jerome Handler and Michael Tuite, and sponsored by the Virginia Foundation for the Humanities and the University of Virginia Library.
+Downloaded July 30, 2019 from Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora, compiled by Jerome Handler and Michael Tuite, 2019.

 Leggatt, “Scene on the Coast of Africa' (The Slave Trade),” London: 1835.
 Downloaded Jan 8, 2016 courtesy of and © National Maritime Museum, Greenwich, London.